Semiconcave functions in Alexandrov's geometry: Extremal subsets

 \item {\it Generalized Lieberman's Lemma.} Any minimizing geodesic for the induced intrinsic metric on an extremal subset is a quasigeodesic in the ambient space.

 See \ref{lib-lem} for the proof and discussion. {\value{enumi}} \end{enumerate}

 Let us denote by $\Ext(x)$ the minimal extremal subset which contains a point $x\in A$.
 Extremal subsets which can be obtained this way will be called \emph{primitive}.
-Set let us call $\Ext^\circ(x)$ the \emph{main part} of $\Ext(x)$. $\Ext^\circ(x)$ is the same as $\Ext(x)$ with its proper extremal subsets removed.
-From property~\ref{E-F} on page~\pageref{E-F}, $\Ext^\circ(x)$ is open and everywhere dense in $\Ext(x)$.
+Set the set $\Ext^\circ(x)$ is $\Ext(x)$ with its proper extremal subsets removed.
+Let us call $\Ext^\circ(x)$ the \emph{main part} of $\Ext(x)$.
+From the property~\ref{E-F} on page~\pageref{E-F}, $\Ext^\circ(x)$ is open and everywhere dense in $\Ext(x)$.
 Clearly the main parts of primitive extremal subsets form a disjoint covering of $M$.

 \begin{enumerate} {\value{extr-prop}} \item \cite[3.8]{perelman-petrunin:extremal} {\it Stratification.} The main part of a primitive extremal subset is a topological manifold.
 In particular, the main parts of primitive extremal subsets stratify Alexandrov's space into topological manifolds.